shubhamgoyal/RAINMAKER-LABS-Python-Interview/README.md

 "id" (type: INTEGER, PRIMARY KEY)
 "name" (type: VARCHAR(32))
 Write a standard SQL query which retrieves the second highest value of "id" from the "user" table.
 The value returned should be represented using the column name "id".

+Question 8 -
+Write a function GeneratePassword which accepts two arguments, an integer and a character string consisting of letters (a-z) and digits (0-9).
+When GeneratePassword(5,'abc0123') is called, it should return a random string of 5 characters taken from 'abc0123'.
+For Example : GeneratePassword(7,'abczxc012394') could return any of the following outputs :
+2c00acb
+2c23z93
+030b2a4